API Reference

 | url | String | False | The URL of the category. |

-An optional generic field that allows users to upload custom information about a production that would not "fit" in other fields.
-For instance, such an information could be the membership status required to buy a given product, or departure & return dates for a travel circuit.
+An optional generic field that allows you to upload custom information about a product that does not fit in other fields.
+For example, this information could be the membership status required to buy a product or departure and return dates for a travel circuit.

 Properties